ChristopherAnaya/Internet-Of-Things/Info.md

 All wifi networks have a certain amount of **bandwidth**(the max amount of data that can be transmitted is a certain amount of time usually in bits per second).
 Each device connected to a wifi network consumes a certain amount of bandwidth.
 The more devices are connected the more bandwidth is used.
 If too many devices are connected the bandwidth for each device will be limited per device and performance will be slower causing side effects like buffering, lag, and slow loading speeds.

+## How do Iot devices use protocols like IPv6 or HTTP/HTTPS to communicate?

+## How do IoT interfaces (like bluetooth or Wi-Fi) work with web servers?

+## How do browsers help show or manage IoT data?

 ## Real World Examples
 A device is part of an IoT if it communicates with another device using a network and collects or uses data in some way.
 Some example of IoT are: